GeoNode/geonode/README.rst

   environment from any packages that are installed in the system, useful if you have incompatible versions of libraries such as Django installed system-wide.
-On the other hand, sometimes it is useful to use a version of ReportLab or the Python Imaging Library provided by your operating system vendor, or packaged other than on PyPI.
+On the other hand, sometimes it is useful to use a version of the Python Imaging Library provided by your operating system vendor, or packaged other than on PyPI.
 When in doubt, however, just leave this option in.